emberian/automatafl/rust/README.md

 - Hyperautomatafl: 3 or more dimensions
 - Multiautomatafl: more than one automaton
 - Flingautomatafl: make the grid continuous and model momentum
-- More interesting particle behavior.
+- More interesting particle influence.
 Maybe they exert different forces on different dimensions?
 Maybe you can rotate groups of particles?
+- More interesting particle movement.
+Maybe you can move any particle anywhere, barring conflict.
+Maybe have different particles have chess rules for them.